Anbukku Naan Adimai: Plot

-Vijayan (Sreedhar in Telugu), the Inspector and Rajini a thief, are brothers who get separated in childhood.
+Vijayan (Sreedhar in Telugu), the Inspector and Rajini, a thief, are brothers who were separated in childhood.
 When they meet in a strange situation, Vijayan is thrown out of the train and Rajini lands in the village as the inspector and the events following is the story.
 Rathi who performs a dance in the street helps Rajini and steals his heart.